Stephan Weil: Role in national politics

 In his capacity as Minister-President, Weil was elected vice president of the Bundesrat from 1 March 2013, and served as President of the Bundesrat from November 2013 to October 2014.
 On the Bundesrat, he is a member of the Committee on Foreign Affairs and deputy chairman of the Committee on European Affairs.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Weil was part of the SPD delegation in the working group on energy policy, led by Peter Altmaier and Hannelore Kraft.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Weil was part of his party's delegation in the working group on climate change and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.

 Weil was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+In 2025, the government of Chancellor Friedrich Merz appointed Weil as co-chair – alongside Eckhardt Rehberg and Stefan Müller – of an expert commission to advise Minister of Finance Lars Klingbeil on reforming Germany's rules on public debt.